July 2. Kazinform's timeline of major events

 2014 - The National Museum of Kazakhstan opens in Astana.

-2015 – Kazakh President Nursultan Nazarbayev is awarded the Manas Order, I degree for merits to the development of allied relations and strategic partnership between Kazakhstan and Kyrgyzstan.

-2016 – Kazakh archeologists unearth for the first time ever tribal burial sites dated back to I century B.C.

-2017 – Kazakhstani swimmer Dmitry Balandin wins second medal at Open Championship in Bulgaria.
+2017 - Kazakh swimmer Dmitry Balandin wins the second medal at the Bulgarian Open Championships.
+He claimed gold and bronze medals in the 100m and 50m breaststroke, respectively.

-2018 – Astana receives an official letter on joining the «United for Smart Sustainable Cities», a UN initiative.
+2018 - Astana receives the official letter on joining the project «United for Smart Sustainable Cities» initiated by the UN.

+2018 - The Palace of Independence hosts the 1st Silk Road City Mayors Forum «Global Silk Road».

-2019 – A solemn ceremony of opening the building of the AIFC Court and International arbitration centre.
+2019 - The solemn opening of the buildings of the COurt and International Arbitration Center of the AIFC takes place.